CyberFlameGO/svnpython/Doc/library/xmlrpclib.rst

 .. method:: ServerProxy.system.methodSignature(name)

-   This method takes one parameter, the name of a method implemented by the XML-RPC server.
-It returns an array of possible signatures for this method.
+   This method takes one parameter, the name of a method implemented by the XML-RPC server.It returns an array of possible signatures for this method.
 A signature is an array of types.
 The first of these types is the return type of the method, the rest are parameters.